 - Explore the central role of communication in public and private spheres as it relates to individuals, relationships, genders, cultures, and organizations.

 - Develop highly effective interpersonal and public communication skills to use in a variety of professions.

-- Learn how to critique and create persuasive communication in order to become a more engaged citizen.
+- Learn how to critique and create persuasive communication in order to become a more engaged citizen and successful professional.

 - Conduct independent research on a topic of your choice in a senior seminar — the culmination of your program.

 - Choose a minor or concentration area that complements the major and expands your expertise in an area relevant to a future career or graduate program.

 Recent Internships and In-Field Learning Experiences

 - St. Louis Cardinals

 - The Scholarship Foundation

 - Fontbonne University Student Affairs, Office of Advancement, and Alumni Association